 - Only a configuration in which NNMi is used alone is supported.
 A configurations in which NNMi is linked to another related program product, such as JP1, is not supported.
-In such a case, use an HA configuration using cluster software. - It must be possible to resolve the host name and IP address of the active server and of the standby server at both NNMi management servers. - Both NNMi management servers must be running the same operating system.
-For example, if the active server's operating system is Microsoft^(R) Windows Server^(R) 2008 R2 Datacenter, the standby server's operating system must also be Microsoft^(R) Windows Server^(R) 2008 R2 Datacenter. - Both NNMi management servers must be running the same NNMi version.
+In such a case, use an HA configuration using cluster software. - It must be possible to resolve the host name and IP address of the active server and of the standby server at both NNMi management servers. - On the network, all IPv4 addresses of both NNMi management servers must not overlap. - Both NNMi management servers must be running the same operating system.
+For example, if the active server's operating system is Microsoft(R) Windows Server(R) 2012 R2 Datacenter, the standby server's operating system must also be Microsoft(R) Windows Server(R) 2012 R2 Datacenter. - Both NNMi management servers must be running the same NNMi version.
 The NNMi patch levels must also be the same on both servers.
-For example, if NNMi 11-50 is running on the active server, the identical NNMi version, NNMi 11-50, must be on the standby server. - The system password must be the same on both NNMi management servers. - Do not completely disable HTTP access to NNMi before configuring application failover.
+For example, if NNMi 12-00 is running on the active server, the identical NNMi version, NNMi 12-00, must be on the standby server. - The system password must be the same on both NNMi management servers. - Do not completely disable HTTP access to NNMi before configuring application failover.
 For details, see 21.18 Configuring NNMi to require encryption for remote access.
 After successfully configuring the application failover cluster, you can disable HTTP and other unencrypted access. - For an installation on Windows, NNMi must be installed in the same directory in both NNMi management servers and the %NnmDataDir% and %NnmInstallDir% system variables must be set to identical values on both servers. - Both NNMi management servers must have identical licensing attributes (number of nodes managed, and whether NNMi or NNMi Advanced is used).
 For example, the node counts and licensed features must be identical.